Civil Engineering Department

 Vision

-The vision of the programme is to revolutionize the practice of Civil Engineering such that ultimate utilization of modern information and communication technology takes a centre-stage in Civil Engineering profession.
+Our vision is to revolutionize the practice of civil engineering such that ultimate utilization of modern information and communication technology takes a centre-stage in the profession.

 Mission

-The mission of the programme is to establish a centre of excellence in the training of high-level personnel and conducting research in civil and environmental engineering, at a level comparable to the best in the world.
+Our mission is to establish a centre of excellence in the training of high-level personnel and conducting research in civil and environmental engineering, at a level comparable with the best in the world.

 Civil Engineering